The Tyrant (TV series)

 The Tyrant is a 2024 South Korean action thriller spy television series directed by Park Hoon-jung, starring Cha Seung-won, Kim Seon-ho, Kim Kang-woo, and Jo Yoon-su.
-The series tells the thrilling story of the race to find a bioweapon that is stolen during a secret handover between Korean and US intelligence agencies.
+The series tells the story of the race to find a bioweapon that is stolen during a secret handover between South Korean and US intelligence agencies.
 It was released worldwide on Disney+ on August 14, 2024.

 Synopsis

-The CIA uncovered the South Korean government's plan to develop a bioweapon that could enhance human abilities, a clandestine operation known as the Tyrant Project to build an army of supersoldiers to one day reunite the Korean Peninsula.
-The CIA demanded the immediate termination of the program and the surrender of all samples.
-Following the dismantling of the project, the last sample of the bioweapon was supposed to be handed over to the CIA.
-However, an unknown assailant disrupted the covert handover.
+The CIA uncovers the South Korean government's plan to develop a bioweapon that could enhance human abilities, a clandestine operation known as the "Tyrant Project", with the end goal of building an army of super soldiers to one day reunite the Korean Peninsula.
+The CIA demands the immediate termination of the program and the surrender of all samples.
+Following the dismantling of the project, the last sample of the bioweapon is supposed to be handed over to the CIA.
+However, an unknown assailant disrupts the covert handover.

 Director Choe, a member of a government agency secretly overseeing the Tyrant Project, instructs his operative, Mo-yong, to secure the last sample, who then tasks his asset, Ja-gyeong, to do the deed.
 Upon hearing about the incident, CIA agent Paul resolves to personally retrieve the last sample.
-Lim Sang, a former agent tasked with eliminating individuals linked to the Tyrant Project, also becomes involved in the pursuit.
+Lim Sang, a former agent tasked with eliminating individuals linked to the Tyrant Project, becomes involved in the pursuit.